NewsFetch/NewsFetch/README.md

 # NewsFetch

-## Sub-projects
+## subprojects

-This repository contains the following sub-projects:
+This repository contains the following subprojects:

 * [newsfetch-core](./newsfetch-core): The core library for the NewsFetch project
 * [newsfetch-common-crawl](./newsfetch-common-crawl): Various utilities that NewsFetch project uses in interfacing with CommonCrawl